Enigmatisms/AnalyticalGuiding/README.md

 # AnalyticalGuiding
 Path guiding analytical solution simple numerical experiments.
+This repo is for the 2D | 1D numerical and interactive visualization of my DARTS paper.
+See [Enigmatisms/DARTS](https://github.com/Enigmatisms/DARTS) for more information.